torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Offline fsck solves the problem by creating a directory ``/lost+found`` to serve as an orphanage, and linking orphan files into the orphanage by using the inumber as the name.
-Reparenting a file to the orphanage does not reset any of its permissions or ACLs.
+Reparenting a file to the orphanage does analt reset any of its permissions or ACLs.

 This process is more involved in the kernel than it is in userspace.